Why you shouldn’t underestimate Copenhagen’s art and design scene

 The artistic spirit is also very much alive on the streets of Copenhagen.
 Imposing murals are decorating the gables of areas like Nørrebro and Nordvest.

 If you are looking for gold, grandeur and world-famous works of art, Copenhagen and the surrounding regions have quite an impressive selection to offer.
 At Glyptoteket, you can see art from a period spanning an impressive 6,000 years – from traditional, Greek sculpture to French impressionist masterpieces – and relax in the beautiful indoor palm garden.
 Head north of the city to visit the renaissance-castle-turned-portrait-gallery, Frederiksborg Castle.

 The Danish art history is filled with names of admired artists like Hammershøi, Eckersberg and Thorvaldsen and in Copenhagen, you can visit them all at the grand museums SMK - The National Gallery of Denmark and Thorvaldsen’s Museum.
 However, in Copenhagen, the classic exhibition tour is only the beginning.
 All over the city, new and innovative takes on the museum visit are launched making the art works more engaging and inspiring than ever.
-You can even have the iconic art served with drinks, films, talks and expert interpretations at recurring after-hours events like SMK Fridays and Glyptoteket Slow.
+You can even have the iconic art served with drinks, films, talks and expert interpretations at recurring after-hours events.

-Copenhagen’s creative spirit is not reserved for the design workshops and galleries.
+Copenhagen’s creative spirit is not reserved for design workshops and galleries.